Personality Disorders

 • Dependent, Paranoid, Schizoid, and other types – Each with unique traits that affect identity, relationships, and functioning

-How Therapy Can Help
+How Therapy Can Support You

-DBT was developed specifically to support people with borderline personality disorder and is effective for many emotional regulation challenges.
-DBT combines acceptance and change, teaching skills for managing overwhelming emotions, reducing impulsive behaviors, tolerating distress, and improving communication in relationships.
+Dialectical Behavior Therapy (DBT) was originally developed as a treatment for borderline personality disorder, but it’s also effective for a wide range of emotional regulation and interpersonal challenges.
+DBT combines acceptance and change by teaching practical skills for managing intense emotions, reducing impulsive or self-destructive behaviors, tolerating distress, and improving communication in relationships.

 Check your insurance.